PoisotLab/ms_network_prediction/manuscript.md

 possible in the prediction of networks, both extant (imputation) and future (forecasting).

-**Paragraph on disease goes here**
 Understanding disease transmission requires different methodological approaches that deal with interaction complexity.
 Networks assessment of vector-borne diseases, which have several hosts and intricate transmission cycles, is one of the examples in the field of disease ecology research.
-Few studies have implemented machine learning techniques for forecasting the incident cases of dengue, Chagas disease, rickettsiosis, leishmaniasis, as well as livestock and wildlife infectious diseases. [@Morand2020DisEcob ; Craft2015InfDisa ; Zhao2020MacLeaa ; Rengifo-Correa2017UndTraa; Stephens2009UsiBio]
+Few studies have implemented machine learning techniques for forecasting the incident cases of dengue, Chagas disease, rickettsiosis, leishmaniasis, as well as livestock and wildlife infectious diseases. [@Morand2020DisEcob ; Craft2015InfDisa ;
+Zhao2020MacLeaa ; Rengifo-Correa2017UndTraa; Stephens2009UsiBio]

 Methods for predicting interactions between species exist, but can be limited in that they are often built around mechanisms represented at a single